Blackalicious: 2005–2013: The Craft album, additional solo projects

-2014–2021: "Alphabet Aerobics" in pop culture, Imani album, Gift of Gab's death
+2014–present: "Alphabet Aerobics" in pop culture, Imani album, Gift of Gab's death, and future releases

-On October 28, 2014, actor Daniel Radcliffe recited the full lyrics to the Blackalicious song "Alphabet Aerobics" after being challenged by The Tonight Show host Jimmy Fallon, who called it "one of the trickiest, fastest songs I know."
+On October 28, 2014, actor Daniel Radcliffe recited the full lyrics to the Blackalicious song "Alphabet Aerobics" on The Tonight Show Starring Jimmy Fallon.
 Since then, the lyrics to "Alphabet Aerobics" have been recited throughout media outlets in various contexts.
 Blackalicious also reworked the song with sports-themed lyrics for Bleacher Report.

 In 2015, after ten years since releasing a project together, Gift of Gab and Chief Xcel announced the fourth Blackalicious album Imani Vol. 1.
 The group partnered up with PledgeMusic to give dedicated fans the opportunity to purchase the album and other special items, with over 120% of the project's goal funds being met.
 Imani Vol. 1 was released on September 18, 2015, and was well received by critics.
 In January 2015, Gift of Gab stated that Imani Vol. 1 would be the first in a three-volume series to be released over a two-year period.
 In February 2019, Gift of Gab stated that the group had over 70 recordings in progress and was in the process of selecting and polishing 14 tracks for Imani Volume 2.
 In October 2019, the duo was reportedly putting the "finishing touches" on the album.

 Gift of Gab suffered from kidney failure, and spent a period of several years regularly undergoing dialysis.
 He received a kidney transplant in January 2020.
 He died on June 18, 2021, of natural causes at the age of 50.

+In April 2022, Lateef the Truthspeaker confirmed that there is a final Blackalicious album still to be released (possibly no longer to be titled Imani Vol. 2), and that he was working with Chief Xcel to complete it.
+In October 2023, he reaffirmed that this work was ongoing.